wellpro-paul/med-interviewer/readme.md

     - `fullQuestionnaireInterview.txt`: For managing the "LLM Full Interview" mode, now updated for structured JSON I/O and richer context.
 - To customize the app's behavior, simply edit the relevant `.txt` files in `public/prompts/`.
 - **Future:** The app may include a UI for editing these prompts directly from the browser (admin-only feature).
+- - The full interview prompt now requires the LLM to output a structured JSON object with an `action` field.
+For score or summary messages, the LLM uses `"action": "score"`, and the app will display these as bot messages (not as questions).
+This prevents the app from prompting the user to answer scores or summaries.

 ## Extensibility
 - Supports fully coded (FHIR/LOINC), freeform (Markdown), and PDF-extracted questionnaires.